Methodology

 How the Reality Gap is calculated

 Every HikingSpecs verdict is a physics calculation, not an opinion.
 We model how much usable energy a device’s battery actually delivers under field conditions, compare it to the manufacturer’s marketed GPS endurance, and report the difference as the Reality Gap.
-This page documents the formula, the reference scenario behind our device dossiers, and how the model holds up against independent field measurement.
+This page documents the formula, the reference scenario behind our device dossiers, and why we do not yet claim a confirmed field validation.

 The formula